dhmehta24/DSC-NUV-Website/README.md

 ## Developers
 - Sagar Parmar (Design and Frontend)
-- Dhrumil Pandya (Design)
+- Dhrumil Pandya (Prototype)
 - Divyesh Mehta (Frontend and Backend)

 ## Requirements
 - Python3
 - Django 3.0.2
 - Postgresql with pgAdmin
-- psycopg2
+- psycopg2(A Python library to connect Postgres to Django Models)

 ## Instructions to Start Website